reactive-python/reactpy-django/docs/features/components.md

     Traditionally, JavaScript is loaded in your `#!html <head>` using the `#!jinja {% load static %}` template tag.

-    To help improve webpage load times, you can use the `static_js` component to defer loading your JavaScript until it is needed.
+    To help improve webpage load times, you can use the `DjangoJS` component to defer loading your JavaScript until it is needed.